core-wg/senml-spec/draft-ietf-core-senml.md

 : One or more SenML Records in an array structure.

-# Semantics {#semant}
+# SenML Structure and Semantics {#senml-structure}

 Each SenML Pack carries a single array that represents a set of measurements and/or parameters.
-This array contains a series of objects with several optional attributes described below:
+This array contains a series of SenML Records with several attributes described below.
+There are two kind of attributes: base and regular.
+The base attributes can only be included in the first SenML Record and they apply to the entries in all Records.
+All base attributes are optional.
+Regular attributes can be included in any SenML Record and apply only to that Record.

+## Base attributes {#senml-base}

 Base Name:
 : This is a string that is prepended to the names found in the entries.
-This attribute is optional.
-This applies to the entries in all Records.
-A Base Name can only be included in the first Record of the array.

 Base Time:
 : A base time that is added to the time found in an entry.
-This attribute is
-    optional.
-This applies to the entries in all Records.
-A Base Time can only be included in the first Record of the array.

 Base Unit:
 : A base unit that is assumed for all entries, unless otherwise indicated.
-This
-    attribute is optional.
   If a record does not contain a unit value, then the base unit is used.
 Otherwise the value of found in the Unit is used.
-    This applies to the entries in all Records.
-A Base Unit can only be included in the first object of the array.

 Base Value:
 : A base value is added to the value found in an entry, similar to Base Time.
-    This attribute is optional.
-This applies to the entries in all Records.
-    A Base Value can only be included in the first Record of the array.

 Version:
 : Version number of media type format.
 This attribute is an optional positive integer and defaults to 5 if not present.
-A Version can only be included in the first object of the array.
 Note to RFC Editor.
-Change the default value from to 100 when this specification is published as an RFC and remove this note.
+Change the default value to 100 when this specification is published as an RFC and remove this note.

+## Regular attributes

 Name:
 : Name of the sensor or parameter.
 When appended to the Base Name attribute,